MagicExployter/Fork-bomb-on-boot-for-Arch/README.md

 sudo bash on-boot.sh --install
 ```

-Note that `sudo` is required since the script interacts with systemd.
-Once installed, it will run automatically every time your system starts up.
+I'm lazy so `sudo` is required since the script interacts with systemd.
+Once installed, it will run automatically every time your system starts up, so probably dont run it on your PC

 Please do not run this in anything besides a Virtual machine or someone you hates computer